 Threatened wetlands

-At the Legado Chile office, I was met by Francisca Bustos Leal who was to give me a tour of the organisation’s work.
+At the Legado Chile office, I was met by Magdalena Huerta who was to give me a tour of the organisation’s work.
 On a large map spread over a table, she explained the local ecosystem to me and how it had been affected by unplanned development.

 Llanquihue town sits on the delta of the Maullin river on the lake, and is surrounded by wetlands and small creeks – real hotspots for biodiversity.
 All this freshwater made it very attractive for local manufacturing industries, and since the late 1960s the town grew in a very unplanned way.
 As factories and houses popped up everywhere, the local ecosystem began to suffer.
 Waterways were filled in or used for dumping waste.
 In the last sixty years, it’s estimated that Llanquihue’s wetlands have lost around 92% of their surface area.
 Much of what remains is polluted or damaged by invasive species like lotus.

-Four wetlands remain in Llanquihue: Baquedano, El Loto, Los Helechos and Las Rana.
-Francisca explained that despite the threats to their existence, they remained important biosphere reserves.
-Over half the migratory birds in Chile can be found here, along with a hundred species of plants and 20 species of native fish.
+There are 16 fractured wetlands in Llanquihue, with Legado Chile currently working on seven of them, including Baquedano, El Loto, Los Helechos and Las Ranas.
+Magdalena explained that despite the threats to their existence, they remained important biosphere reserves.
+Over half the migratory birds in Chile pass through here, and there are around a hundred species of plants and seven species of native fish.
 Several species exclusive to Chile’s wetlands also make their home here, including the Plumbeous rail, a charming wading bird, the Chilean frog and a rare species of myrtle tree.

 Practical conservation